Swapnapratim03/github-user-search-app/README.md

 # GitHub User Search App

-This is a simple Android application built using Kotlin and Jetpack Compose that lets you search for GitHub users and explore their profile details.
-You can view information like followers, following count, bio, and public repositories in a clean and easy-to-use interface.
+This is a simple Android application built using **Java**, **XML Layouts**, and **View Binding** that allows users to search for GitHub profiles and explore their details.
+Users can view profile information such as bio, followers, following count, public repositories, and avatar in a clean and user-friendly interface.

-The goal of this project was to practice modern Android development using MVVM architecture and REST API integration.
+The goal of this project was to practice Android development using **MVVM architecture**, **Retrofit**, and the **GitHub REST API**.

----

 ## Features

 - Search for any GitHub user by username
 - View profile information including name, bio, and avatar
 - Check followers and following count
-- Browse public repositories
+- View public repositories count
-- See recent search suggestions
+- Recent search history suggestions
-- Smooth and responsive UI built with Compose
+- Clean and responsive Material Design UI

----

 ## Tech Stack

+- Java
-- Kotlin
+- XML Layouts
-- Jetpack Compose
+- View Binding
 - MVVM Architecture
-- Retrofit for networking
+- Retrofit
 - GitHub REST API

----
+- Navigation Component

 ## How to Run the Project

-1. Clone this repository to your local machine
+1. Clone this repository.
-2. Open the project in Android Studio
+2. Open the project in Android Studio.
-3. Let Gradle sync complete
+3. Let Gradle sync complete.
-4. Run the app on an emulator or physical device
+4. Build and run the app on an emulator or physical Android device.

----

 ## Author

-  Swapnapratim Ghosh
+**Swapnapratim Ghosh**